 State 1 Phase C to State 2.
 Develops through frequent fire or continued improper grazing management.
-This site has crossed the threshold.
-It is not economically feasible to move this state back towards the HCPC.
+This state has crossed the site threshold.
+It is not economically feasible to move this state back towards State 1.

 State 2 to unknown site.
 Excessive soil loss and changes in the hydrologic cycle caused by continued improper grazing management and/or frequent fire cause this state to cross a threshold and retrogress to a new site with reduced potential.
-It is not economically feasible to move this state back towards the HCPC.
+It is not economically feasible to move this state back towards State 1.

-Practice Limitations.
+Practice limitations.